 Generally, a 20% matching share of the project's total estimated cost for completion is required for this program.
-Other Federal funds (non-Title 23 or Title 49, with the exception of Title 23 Federal Lands Transportation Program (FLTP) or Tribal Transportation Program (TTP) funds), may be used as match for the FLAP award amount.
-Typically, a cash match is preferred by most states.
-NOTE: An EFLHD project management fee of 2-8% of the total estimated project cost may be added to the total FLAP project budget if the project is programmed.
+Other Federal funds (non-Title 23 or Title 49, with the exception of Title 23 Federal Lands Transportation Program or Tribal Transportation funds) may be used as match for the FLAP award amount.
+Typically a cash match is preferred by most states.
+NOTE: An EFLHD project management fee of 2-8% may be added to the total FLAP project budget if the project is programmed.
 This fee will require a match by the applicant.
-Please note that FLAP is a Title 23 Federal Aid Highway Reimbursable Program and not a lump-sum grant program.
+Please note that this is a Title 23 Federal Aid Highway Reimbursable Program and not a lump-sum grant program.